Paul Harvey: Death and tributes

 Harvey died on February 28, 2009, at age 90 at a hospital in Phoenix, Arizona, surrounded by family and friends.
 No cause of death was announced.
 In response to his father's death, his son, Paul Harvey Jr., said, "Millions have lost a friend".
 At the time of his death, he had less than two years left on his ten-year contract.
 Former President George W. Bush issued a statement on Harvey's death, calling him "a friendly and familiar voice in the lives of millions of Americans."

+Harvey was interred at Forest Home Cemetery in Forest Park, Illinois.

 On March 4, Gil Gross was chosen to be the interim host of News & Comment, and weekday and Saturday broadcasts.
 News & Comment was replaced the following week by Mike Huckabee's existing commentary, The Huckabee Report, which ceased radio distribution in 2015.

 Harvey's full-length biography, Good Day!
 The Paul Harvey Story, was published in May 2009 by Regnery Publishing.

 On February 3, 2013, a recording of Harvey's "So God Made a Farmer" commentary was used by Ram Trucks in a commercial titled "Farmer," which aired during Super Bowl XLVII.

-On June 23, 2025, Paulynne, Inc., which owns and controls all of famed broadcaster Paul Harvey's intellectual property, sued Paramount Global in New York federal court.
-The company sued Paramount for using a 90 second audio clip from "The Rest of the Story" in the Paramount+ TV show "Landman" without permission.
-Paramount used a segment about rising gas prices from Harvey’s 2009 “Gas Crisis” episode in the opening of “Landman’s” Season 1 finale.
+On June 23, 2025, Paulynne, Inc., which owns and controls all of Harvey's intellectual property, sued Paramount Global in New York federal court.
+The company sued Paramount for using a 90-second audio clip from The Rest of the Story in the Paramount+ TV show Landman without permission.
+Paramount used a segment about rising gas prices from Harvey’s 2009 "Gas Crisis" episode in the opening of Landmans Season 1 finale.
 The lawsuit accused Paramount of failing to obtain permission to use the clip as well as editing the clip to change Harvey's viewpoint with regard to government fossil-fuel policies and his interest in alternative fuels.